Positive unlabeled learning with tensor networks: Results

 \subsection{Synthetic datasets}

-We use three point datasets, namely the two moon dataset, the circles dataset, and the blobs dataset available through the \textit{scipy} API.
-In all cases, we use 1000 training samples where half of the samples are positive of which 100 are labeled.
-To obtain a more expressive model, we first repeat the input nine times resulting in 18-dimensional feature vectors that are processed as discussed in \sref{sec:model}.
-We use $S=3$, $D=d=12$ and randomly choose local basis functions between sine and cosine.
-We train the models with the Adam optimizer and a learning rate of 0.1.
-After training, we sample from an ensemble by sequentially sampling from the average local probability density.
-Then we accept only samples for which all models predict a high probability that the sample is in the correct class, e.g., for positive samples we set the threshold to $\hat{y}^{\rm p}-\hat{y}^{\rm n}>20$.
-Although the samples are already close to the original distribution, the thresholding further improves the sampled distribution by removing obvious outliers (see \fref{fig:samples}).
-By comparing the samples to the state-of-the-art GAN results~\cite{hou2017generative, papivcunpublished} it is visually clear that our method better reproduces the original distribution (especially after thresholding).
+The three point datasets, namely the two moon dataset, the circles dataset, and the blobs dataset available through the \textit{scipy} API were used to test the generative properties of our approach.
+In all cases, 1000 training samples were used, where half of the samples were positive, of which 100 were labeled.
+To obtain a more expressive model, the input was first repeated nine times, resulting in 18-dimensional feature vectors that were processed as discussed in \sref{sec:model}.
+Local basis functions were randomly chosen between sine and cosine, and $S=3$, and $D=d=12$ were used.
+The models were trained with the Adam optimizer and a learning rate of 0.1.
+After training, sampling from an ensemble was performed by sequential sampling from the average local probability density.
+Then, samples were accepted only if all models predicted a high probability that the sample is in the correct class.
+For positive samples, the threshold was set to $\hat{y}^{\rm p}-\hat{y}^{\rm n}>20$.
+The sampled distribution was further improved by thresholding and removing obvious outliers (see \fref{fig:samples}), although the initial samples were already close to the original distribution.
+Visually, it is clear that our method better reproduces the original distribution (especially after thresholding) when compared to the state-of-the-art GAN results~\cite{hou2017generative, papivc2023conditional}.